rian300500/royal/README.md

 # Royal

 Royal adds loyalty (and other types of) points to your ActiveRecord models.
-It's uses an internal ledger for balance tracking, provides a simple programmer interface, and is designed to handle concurrency and locking for you.
+It's backed by an internal ledger for balance tracking, provides a simple programmer interface, and is designed to handle concurrency and locking for you.

 ## Installation